dgroomes/my-software/go/README.md

    * I really need to parse Nushell as well.
 Because what looks like a string literal in shell could be interpolation in Nushell for example.
 I need to parse the expression for both langs (shell/Nu) and assert that they are both "boring cmd + string args".
 I don't need to support any more cases.
 This is better than 80/20, this is like 95/5.
-   * IN PROGRESS Scaffold a Rust program that uses the Nu parser.
+   * DONE Scaffold a Rust program that uses the Nu parser.
-   * Call the Rust program from the Go program (extern).
+   * Call the Rust program from the Go program (extern or just exec?).
    * Parse the output of the Rust program.
    * Match the expressions (shell/Nu) for compatibility.
 This should be driven by tests, because it's subtle and maybe wide.